rtlabs-com/p-net/doc/network_topology_detection.rst

 to do a factory reset.

 For PRONETA to be able to map the connection to the closest device, you need to enable LLDP transmission on the Ethernet interface of your laptop.
+Use the "PROFINET IO protocol (DCP LLDP)" setting.
+Restart your PC after you have done any changes to this setting.
 Note that this interferes with the ART tester software.
 See the section on installing ART tester in this documentation.